Multiscale Molecular Dynamics with MiMiC: Optimizing the Performance on Modern Supercomputers

 The participants will be taught advanced molecular dynamics (MD) simulation techniques for coupling multiple spatial resolutions using quantum mechanics/molecular mechanics (QM/MM) models [1] and multiple time scales through multiple time step (MTS) algorithms [2, 3], as well as the use of enhanced sampling methods [4, 5].

-Theoretical lectures will be complemented by practical sessions where the high-performance multiscale modeling framework MiMiC [6-9] will be used to run multiscale QM/MM MD simulations employing a variety of coupled external programs.
-These include CPMD, CP2K, and Quantum ESPRESSO together with GROMACS, OpenMM, and Tinker-HP for electrostatic- and polarizable-embedding QM/MM MD simulations based on density functional theory (DFT).
-The PLUMED library will be employed for enhanced-sampling and free-energy methods.
+Theoretical lectures will be complemented by practical sessions where students will use the high-performance multiscale modeling framework MiMiC [6, 7] to run multiscale QM/MM MD simulations employing a variety of coupled external programs.
+MiMiC currently supports CPMD, CP2K, and Quantum ESPRESSO as QM clients and GROMACS and OpenMM as MM clients for electrostatic-embedding QM/MM MD simulations.
+The PLUMED library will be employed for enhanced-sampling methods.

 References